 In April 2018, the Company issued a total of 3,765,842 new common shares, par value \$0.01 per share, from up to 7,000,000 issuable under a share lending arrangement in relation with the Company's issuance of 4.875% senior unsecured convertible bonds in April and May 2018.
 The shares issued had been loaned to affiliates of the underwriters of the bond issue in order to assist investors in the bonds to hedge their position.
 During the year ended December 31, 2023, 3,765,142 of the loaned shares were transferred into the custody of another counterparty under a general share lending agreement.
 It was determined that the transaction qualified for equity classification, and as of the date of inception and as of December 31, 2023, the fair value was determined to be nil.
-The remaining 700 shares are held with the Company's transfer agent.
+During the year ended December 31, 2024, the Company cancelled the remaining 700 shares, which were previously held by the Company's transfer agent.